 If you’re the type of teacher who’s always looking for more but has hit a wall when it comes to teaching teenagers, then you’re in luck.
 There are so many wonderful resources out there!

 - If your students have a formal language exam coming up, then you need to check out the British Council’s section on teenagers.
 The page contains activities, lesson plans, short stories and more teaching tools to help make your classroom the best it can be.
 You can’t fail with their guidance.

-- If there’s one thing teenage students love, it’s movie time in the classroom!
+- If there’s one thing teenage students love, it’s movie time in the classroom.
 Of course, for teachers, the risk is always that movies can give students an excuse to zone out for a class period.
-So check out FluentU, a tool that gives you all the fun and entertainment of a movie, but with built-in language learning features.
+Instead, you can use FluentU, a tool that gives you all the fun and entertainment of a movie, but with built-in language learning features.